freshjuice-dev/freshjuice.dev/src/content/docs/pricing-card/index.md

 - **Title**: The title of the Details Section.
 - **Description**: The description of the Details Section.
 - **Divider Text**: The text that will be displayed in the divider.
-- **Features Item**: The list of features for price card.
-For every features item, you can edit the text of the item in Features Item.
+- **Features List**: A list of features.
+For every item in features list, you can edit the text of the item.

 One Column Price Card has the following settings:
-- **Slogan**: The slogan of the Price card (Obligatory).
+- **Slogan**: The slogan of the Price card.
 - **Cost**: The price of the subscription or service.
 - **Cost Details**: Any additional information you may want to add for the price (will be in smaller font).
 - **CTA Link**: The link for the call-to-action button.
 Includes additional settings such as: